 The budget agreement, which still must make it through the Legislature, includes a provision to eventually repay schools about $9.3 billion when the budget outlook improves, although no timeline is attached to that promise.
 It does not suspend Proposition 98, the mandatory minimum funding guarantee for schools and community colleges, as Gov. Arnold Schwarzenegger recently proposed.

 But those concessions don't ease the immediate fiscal reality facing California's public education systems.
 In February, the state cut spending on school districts and community colleges by about $8 billion for the same time period.
 The Oakland school district could close schools and increase class sizes this year.
 The Mt.
-Diablo district has already laid off
+Diablo district has already laid off more than 200 teachers, increased class sizes and eliminated summer programs for elementary and middle school students.

 School officials in some districts, including those in San Mateo and Berkeley, also anticipated the $6 billion hit when they created their 2009-10 budgets.